- Does SilverRecyclers.com purchase gold or silver?

 - How often are your currency exchange rates updated?

 SilverRecyclers.com is not a refiner or a dealer.
 We don't buy or sell precious metal of any kind.
 We simply provide precious metal weight conversion and melt value calculators as a free and unbiased public resource.

-Sorry, SilverRecyclers.com is unable to provide you with the value of your non scrap sterling silverware.
+SilverRecyclers.com is unable to provide you with the value of your non scrap sterling silverware.
 We do not appraise Sterling Silverware Sets.
-Complete sets of sterling silver silverware usually warrant a much higher price then the scrap value provided by the calculators. eBay's 'Completed Listings' for a similar silverware set, would be a good place to start.
-Check with a trusted professional appraiser if you can't find the value on the internet or elsewhere.
+Complete sets of sterling silver silverware usually warrant a much higher price than the scrap value provided by the calculators.
+A good place to start would be checking eBay's 'Completed Listings'.
+You could also check with a trusted professional appraiser if you can't find the value on the internet or elsewhere.

 The currency exchange rates are updated daily at 6:00 a.m.
 UTC (GMT)